Strategic Planning

 Review of internal systems

-This fee can increase depending on the data collection method chosen for the staff and partner feedback.
+This fee may increase depending on the data collection method for staff and partner feedback.
 For example, surveys are a lower-cost method compared to individual interviews or focus groups.
 In-person focus groups warrant a higher price because they are the most labor-intensive of the data collection methods Stamey Street offers.

 -